The Search for the Lost Library of Ivan the Terrible

 It is uncertain whether the library of Ivan the Terrible will ever be found.
 Even if the library were to be located, its contents may not have survived the ravages of time.
 Nevertheless, there will undoubtedly be those who would continue searching for this elusive library.

-Featured image: Ivan the Terrible, portrait detail.
-Public Domain
+Top image: Ivan the Terrible, portrait detail.
+Source: Public Domain

 Galiullina, J., 2012.
 Ivan the Terrible’s Library: Greatest Historical Mystery.
 [Online]